 The typical signs and symptoms seen in patients infected with Lyme disease are:

 Lyme disease is primarily caused by the bacterium Borrelia, which is carried by the black-legged deer tick.
-They are also known as castor bean ticks or sheep ticks.
+In Europe, the bacteria are transmitted mainly by Ixodes ricinus, also known as the castor bean or sheep tick.

 There are certain risk factors for you to get Lyme disease, and they include: